LeonEricsson/mindex/README.md

 ```

 ### logbook
+*the following sections describe the project's development process and are not necessary for using mindex.*

 this entire project was born and raised in a jupyter notebook. if you're curious about the journey from a vague idea to what you see now, check out `placeholder.ipynb`. it's like a time capsule of the project's evolution.

 i used the notebook as a playground - testing stuff out, creating bits and pieces, polishing things up before they graduated to proper files. it might be a bit messy at times, but it's honest work.